thenicholasbarnett/CMS_2026PbPb/README.md

 <h2>Jet HLT Efficiency Executables</h2>

-Some of the executable scripts in this repository are specifically used to generate jet HLT efficiencies for the 2026 PbPb run.
+Executables used to generate jet HLT efficiencies for the 2026 PbPb run are in this repository.
 The executables below can be run sequentially to produce jet HLT effeciciencies.
 <br><br>
 Jet trigger efficiency can be defined as various ratios of leading jet p<sub>T</sub> spectra for different triggers.
 Generating leading jet p<sub>T</sub> spectra is the first step to take when determining jet trigger efficiencies.